RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 | m_1 = 6841708` | m_2 = 7106336` | m_3 = 7827314` | :`m_4 = 27748` |
 +----------------+----------------+----------------+----------------+

-Note, breaking the message into chunks can be very tricky, in particular when the result of applying the RSA transformation to a chunk produces a number that is less than seven digits long.
-In this case we need to be careful to add a leading zero to the result when we go to glue our chunks back together again.
-You can see how this might happen in :math:`m_1`, and :math:`m_4` above.
+Note that breaking the message into chunks can be very tricky, in particular when the result of applying the RSA transformation to a chunk produces a number that is less than seven digits long.
+In this case we need to be careful to add a leading zero to the result when we glue our chunks back together again.
+You can see how this might happen in :math:`m_1` and :math:`m_4` above.

 Now let’s choose a value for :math:`e`.
 We can select values randomly and use the GCD algorithm to test them against